microsoft/live-share/docs/use/share-project-join-session-visual-studio.md

 3. **[Optional] Update hidden or excluded files**

-    Live Share **hides** any files or folders referenced in *.gitignore* files in your project from guests by default. **Hiding** a file prevents it from appearing in the file tree while **excluding** it stops it from being transmitted even during operations like debugging.
+    By default, Live Share **hides** any files or folders referenced in *.gitignore* files in your project from guests. **Hiding** a file prevents it from appearing in the file tree, while **excluding** it stops it from being transmitted even during operations like debugging.
 If you want to hide or exclude different files, a **.vsls.json** file can be added to your project with these settings.
 See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.

 4. **Start a collaboration session**